ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

 -------------

 changed (always, bool, )
-  True if the state was changed, otherwise False.
+  True if the CICS startup JCL was submitted, otherwise False.

 failed (always, bool, )
   True if the query job failed, otherwise False.

+jcl (always, list, )
+  The CICS startup JCL that is built during module execution.

+err (always, str, )
+  The error message returned when building the JCL.

 executions (always, list, )
-  A list of program executions performed during the task.
+  A list of program executions performed during the Ansible task.

   name (always, str, )